meebenitez/meebenitez.github.io/_posts/2017-06-14-why_did_you_want_to_become_a_software_developer.markdown

 I’ve been doing it for 7 years, and I’ve had a decent amount of success.
 It’s the job that helped me pay off my student loans, I get to be challenged creatively every day, and playing/making games for a living is genuinely fun.

-But now that I’m a mom, there’s this tinier, cuter version of me that I have to take care of.
+But now that I’m a mom, there’s this tinier, cuter version of me that I need to take care of.
 And because my glamorous games job is still technically a “9 to 5”-er, that means the little tyke has to pull an “8 to 6” shift at daycare every day to accommodate my schedule.
 I realize that’s normal life for families with working parents, but maybe it doesn’t have to be normal for us.

 I’ve always admired programmers (as I mentioned earlier).
 I’ve always wished I had their superpowers.
 I've worked alongside them in my current career.
 But it was not until I “grew up” and had a kid that I, suddenly, had the drive and discipline to attempt to become one.